amiorin/vim-bookmarks/README.md

 ```

 Using this plugin `` `V`` reopens the ``.vimrc`` with the cursor in the last
 position and not in the position of the mark.
-If I want also to move the
+If I also want to move the
 cursor I can use again `` `V`` or use only time `` 'V``.

 ## How to start to use marks
-I think that most vimmers don't use marks, because they are difficult to use.
+I think most vimmers don't use marks, because they are difficult to use.

 I use [vim-signature][1] to make marks user-friendly and this ``autocmd``: